[Skip to Content]

 - Cottage food placard prepared for prominent display at point of sale that states: "This product was produced in a home kitchen not subject to public health inspection that may also process common food allergens."

-- Owner, employee, or family member scheduled to be present at the Farmers Market at all times during sales and sales do not exceed $36,000 in a calendar year.
+- Owner, employee, or family member scheduled to be present at the farmers market at all times during sales

-- Person preparing and selling product has a valid Food Service Sanitation Manager's Certificate (FSSMC) carry at copy during sales
+- Person preparing and selling product has a valid Food Service Sanitation Manager's Certificate (FSSMC); carry a copy during sales

 - All items for sale must be packaged with proper label on each (see label checklist)